 How to Choose the Right HVAC Filter (MERV Rating Guide)

-Homeowners selecting filters should consider allergies, pets, and system specifications.
-Correct sizing prevents “air filter airflow restriction”, while regular “HVAC filter inspection steps” ensure the filter remains effective.
+When picking filters, homeowners should consider allergies, pets, and system requirements.
+Correct sizing prevents “air filter airflow restriction”, while regular “HVAC filter inspection steps” maintain the filter’s effectiveness.

 What MERV Ratings Mean